-The International Center for Innovation, Transformation and Excellence in Governance (INCITEGov) was founded twelve years ago by a group of former senior officials in government who collectively resigned from their posts in the wake of alleged massive electoral fraud that implicated the highest official of the country.
-INCITEGov served as their venue to continue working for reforms, in the process developing a framework that holds at its very core the linkage between democratic politics and good governance to bring about a better life for all– thus, the imperative to understand and uphold the nexus among Politics-Governance-Development Outcomes (P-G-D, in short) as the key to arresting and overcoming the recurring cycles of democratic crisis and development deficits in the country.
+The International Center for Innovation, Transformation and Excellence in Governance (INCITEGov) was founded in 2006 by a group of former senior officials in government.
+They collectively resigned from their posts in the wake of alleged massive electoral fraud implicating the highest official of the country.
+INCITEGov served as their venue to continue working for reforms as civil society participants, in the process developing a framework that holds at its very core the linkage between democratic politics and good governance to bring about a better life for all.
+This highlighted the imperative to understand and uphold the nexus among Politics-Governance-Development Outcomes (P-G-D, in short) as the key to arresting and overcoming the recurring cycles of democratic crisis and development deficits in the country.

-Over the years and with support from the National Endowment for Democracy (NED), INCITEGov has built its work in deepening and broadening the knowledge and practice of P-G-D with practitioners in both government and civil society, using specific reform areas as starting points.
+With support from the National Endowment for Democracy (NED), INCITEGov has built its work of deepening and broadening the knowledge and practice of P-G-D with practitioners in both government and civil society, using specific reform areas as starting points.
 Since its senior group of leaders and members come from a diverse fields and sectors, INCITEGov has had the unique ability to convene broad-based reform constituencies, often serving as their institutional hub and base.

 INCITEGov believes in a Philippine democracy founded on the practice of Democratic Politics for Good Governance to attain Development Outcomes, by reform champions from local communities to international arenas.
 It aims to bring together and engage broad-based constituencies in real and meaningful discussions on active citizenship based on the P-G-D framework, and to assist in the empowerment process of making government responsive, transparent, and accountable to its people.